 Livestock trading, particularly using futures, is a popular way to speculate on the price changes associated with the meat business.
-Livestock day trading is now easier than ever, with several leading online brokers featuring livestock-based derivatives on their platforms and mobile apps.
-This 2022 livestock trading guide will explore the fundamentals of the industry, the factors affecting price movements and how to use the markets to your advantage.
+Livestock day trading is now more accessible than ever, with several leading online brokers featuring livestock-based derivatives on their platforms and mobile apps.
+This 2023 livestock trading guide will explore the fundamentals of the industry, the factors affecting price movements and how to use the markets to trade.
 We have also provided a list below of the best livestock trading brokers.

 Top Livestock Trading Brokers

 Forex.com boast a global reputation.
 Regulated in the UK, EU, US and Canada they offer a huge range of markets, not just forex, and offer tight spreads on a cutting edge platform.